stackbit-projects/myrxmobileapp-4d8b8/content/pages/index.md

         content: >
-          Supplement the advice of the prescribing healthcare provider and assure proper medical device usage according to manufacturer standards — from now on you don't have to always make the journey down to see a pharmacist.
+          Supplement the advice of the prescribing healthcare provider and assure proper medical device usage according to manufacturer standards — from now on you don't have to make the journey down to see a pharmacist.
         actions:
           - label: Learn More